Flooding in Western Ukraine: Causes, Lessons Learned, and Potential to Avoid Harmful Future Effects

 Currently, Ukraine uses the principle of integrated water resources management, which involves taking into account all types of water resources within the boundaries of river basins and their use, as well as involving all stakeholders, including the public, in decision-making.
 Also, along with the efforts to improve and maintain the proper condition of aquatic ecosystems, it is necessary to take into account the factor of flooding and its adverse effects on the population, environment, cultural heritage, and economic activities.

-Can we say that water conservation and coastal zone rules have been violated on a large scale in Ukraine?
+Can we say that regulations on water conservation areas and riparian zones have been violated on a large scale in Ukraine?

 KT: No, since people are not prohibited from living near water, and water conservation zones are often developed without regard to possible flooding zones.
 The EU approach says that people living near water bodies should be properly informed about possible risks and decide for themselves whether or not such risks are acceptable to them.
 Additionally, territorial land management agencies also carry out outreach activities and inform about possible hazards for certain structures, buildings, dwellings, etc.